ucpete/pyminifier/docs/source/index.rst

     * You can still import it from other Python code.

-That's an important thing to remember when I reveal **the penultimate form of compression**:  The ``--pyz`` option.
+That's an important thing to remember when I reveal **the ultimate form of compression**:  The ``--pyz`` option.

 The ``--pyz`` method of compression uses the zip file container format specified